skywardpixel/flutter-plugins-ci/README.md

 Develop each plugin just as you would for a normal plugin.

 ## Android unit tests

+**See packages/battery for a simple example.
+Check out [flutter/plugins](https://github.com/flutter/plugins) for more real world examples.**

 For Android, add a `test/kotlin` directory under `android/src`, and modify `android/build.gradle` to add test dependencies like JUnit and Mockito.